-No ruling has been or will be sought from the IRS and the IRS has made no determination as to our status or the status of the operating partnership for federal income tax purposes or whether our operations generate "qualifying income" under Section 7704 of the Code.
-Instead, we will rely on the opinion of tax counsel on such matters.
-It is the opinion of tax counsel that based upon the Code, applicable Treasury Regulations, published revenue rulings and court decisions and the representations described below, we will be classified as a partnership and our operating partnership will be disregarded as an entity separate from us for federal income tax purposes.
+It is the opinion of tax counsel that, based upon the Code, applicable Treasury Regulations, published revenue rulings and court decisions and the representations described below, we will be classified as a partnership and our operating partnership will be disregarded as an entity separate from us for federal income tax purposes.

-In rendering its opinion, tax counsel has relied on factual representations made by us and the general partner.
+In rendering its opinion, tax counsel has relied on factual representations made by us and our general partner.
 The representations made by us and our general partner upon which tax counsel has relied include:

-(a) Neither we nor the operating partnership has elected or will elect to be treated as a corporation;

-(b) For each taxable year, more than 90% of our gross income has been and will be income that tax counsel has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Code; and

-(c) Each hedging transaction that we treat as resulting in qualifying income has been and will be appropriately identified as a hedging transaction pursuant to applicable Treasury Regulations, and has been and will be associated with crude oil, natural gas, or products thereof that are held or to be held by us in activities that tax counsel has opined or will opine result in qualifying income.
+- (a) Neither we nor our operating partnership has elected or will elect to be treated as a corporation; - (b) For each taxable year, more than 90% of our gross income has been and will be income that tax counsel has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Code; and - (c) Each hedging transaction that we treat as resulting in qualifying income has been and will be appropriately identified as a hedging transaction pursuant to applicable Treasury Regulations, and has been and will be associated with crude oil, natural gas, or products thereof that are held or to be held by us in activities that tax counsel has opined or will opine result in qualifying income.